Casseyr2/Lovesick-Infection/README.md

 in order to cure them.
 You have 3 lives if you don't throw the hearts fast enough than you will lose a life.

 Can you survive the lovesick infection?

+Alpha Version is out now it has a couple bugs but will be fixed in future updates.